davidmfoley/mocha-concise-reporter/README.md

 ##Feng Shui Reporter for mocha

-A slimmed down reporter for mocha that:
+A slimmed down reporter for mocha that prints USEFUL stack traces:

-- colorizes the stack to highlight local (non-library) code -
+* Focuses on code by hiding or deemphasizing stack frames in other modules or the mocha test framework itself
+* Displays the contents of the line of code referenced in each frame

 ###install it: